spadma3/duck/catkin_ws/src/80-deep-learning/duckiebot_il_lane_following/README.md

     $ roslaunch duckiebot_il_lane_following il_lane_following_simp.launch

-results in an output in console as following, also the Duckiebot starts lane following.
+which results in an output in console as following, and the Duckiebot starts lane following.

 ![Plug 0](console.png)